AirVLN/AirVLN/README.md

 Please see the examples in [scripts](https://github.com/AirVLN/AirVLN/tree/main/scripts).

-*Tip: Before using AirVLN code, please confirm that the channel order of the images captured in function `_getImages` of [AirVLNSimulatorClientTool.py](https://github.com/AirVLN/AirVLN/blob/main/airsim_plugin/AirVLNSimulatorClientTool.py) is as expected by visualization!*
+*Tip: If you are using AirVLN code for the first time, please confirm that the channel order of the images captured in function `_getImages` of [AirVLNSimulatorClientTool.py](https://github.com/AirVLN/AirVLN/blob/main/airsim_plugin/AirVLNSimulatorClientTool.py) is as expected by visualization!*

 ## 📚 **Common Errors**